devky690/Recipe-App/READme.md

 regular cookies and localstorage can be read by javascript which hackers can access via cross-side scripting (utilizing javascript to gain access to private user information)

+to see them in browser go to network then to XHR then page you created cookie on then look at header and you will see Set-Cookie...thats the http only cookie

+should see in localhost after
+front end and backend having credentials true

 # Registration